bash-ful/swayca/README.md

 where `config-name` is the name of the config file located at `swayca-config/configs`. ideally you'd use this script with `bindsym` to change configs. commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script does not have features to deal with this

-to uninstall, simply delete the `swayca-config` folder, and delete the `include` lines on your main config file.
+to uninstall, simply delete the `swayca-config` folder, and delete the generated `include` lines on your main config file.

 # plans (probably maybe)
 [ ] deal with `bindsym` and other commands that conflict with duplicates